Guide To Candlestick Patterns: Overview and Techniques

 2. Which candle is best for trading?

-There are various candlesticks that help traders in various ways.
-Choosing a particular candle depends on market trends, trading signals, and more.
-However, the most common candles are Hammer, Doji, Shooting Star, Bullish Engulfing, Bearish Engulfing, etc.
+Various candlesticks help traders in various ways.
+Choosing a particular candle depends on market trends, trading signals, etc. However, the most common candles are Hammer, Doji, Shooting Star, Bullish Engulfing, Bearish Engulfing, etc.

 3. How to confirm the candle pattern?

-You can look for additional technical indicators or tools like moving averages or RSI for confirmation.
+For confirmation, you can look for additional technical indicators or tools like moving averages or RSI.

 4. Is there any rarest pattern?